 Women's March on Washington - January 21, 2017

 There's little more I could say about this day that hasn't already been said much better.
 But it's probably one of those rare events where pictures can say all that needs to be said.
 Literally.
-The city was completely overwhelmed with creative protest signs, pink hats, positivity and optimism, and a shared passion directed in one direction at a very high volume.
+The city was completely overwhelmed with creative protest signs, pink hats, optimism, and a shared passion directed in one direction at a very high volume.
 More than 500,000 people joined in peaceful protest with millions more worldwide.
 It was a really beautiful thing to witness and be a part of.

-Fittingly, the march passes by the National Museum of African American History and the Washington Monument.
+The march passes by the National Museum of African American History and the Washington Monument.

 The Long Road to March